 This third type of scam is common even when the economy isn’t suffering—but it sure is a lot more effective when something like a recession is looming or in progress.

-The greatest way to avoid this particular scam is to immediately question or even dismiss any promised returns.
-Opportunities of high returns are one thing.
+The greatest way to avoid this particular scam is to immediately question or even dismiss any promised performance.
+Opportunities are one thing.
 But guarantees are another.

 Secondly, do your due diligence, as always.
 Dig into the source of the opportunity.
 Find out more about its credentials and track record.
 Search the internet and read reviews.

 Certainly, high-profile Ponzi schemes are possible.
 One only has to recall the name of Bernie Madoff.
-Checking into the validity of the company behind a claim of return is a great first step.
+Checking into the validity of the company behind a claim is a great first step.

 Scam No. 4: Miscellaneous Online Attacks to Steal Identity